 The music of Witold Lutosławski belongs to the greatest accomplishments of the entire century although a basic and important portion of this music was composed in the latter half of the century, between 1958 - Muzyka żałobna / Funeral Music and 1992 - Symphony No. 4.
-In the musical scores of the time the composer created his very characteristic language and individual form of musical beauty as a result of which he was called a "contemporary classic" even during his lifetime.
+In the musical scores of the time the composer created his own very characteristic language and individual form of musical beauty as a result of which he was called a 'contemporary classic' even during his lifetime.

-In Funeral Music Lutosławski laid the foundations of twelve-sound harmonics which are technically and aesthetically distant from the achievements of Arnold Schönberg's Vienna school.
-In Gry weneckie / Venetian Games (1961) he initiated the limited employment of elements of chance referred to as "aleatoric counterpoint".
+In Funeral Music Lutosławski laid the foundations of twelve-tone harmonics which are technically and aesthetically distant from the achievements of Arnold Schönberg's Vienna school.
+In Gry weneckie / Venetian Games (1961) he initiated the limited employment of elements of chance referred to as 'aleatoric counterpoint'.
 In the String Quartet (1964) he introduced the idea of a form composed of two parts, the first of which is introductory and the second assumes the main responsibility for expression.
-In the 1980s the composer fully developed his principle of "chain technique" according to which the sound material overlaps between parts or layers of a musical work.
+In the 1980s the composer fully developed his principle of 'chain techniquel according to which the sound material overlaps between parts or layers of a musical work.

 Lutosławski's most important works are four symphonies (1947, 1967, 1983, 1992); pieces for orchestra: Concerto for Orchestra (1954), Funeral Music (1958), Venetian Games (1961), Livre pour Orchestre (1968), Mi-Parti (1976), Novelette (1979), Łańcuch 3 / Chain 3 (1986), Interludium (1989); instrumental concertos: Cello Concerto (1970), Double Concerto for oboe, harp and chamber orchestra (1980), Partita for violin and orchestra (1988 - version of the partita for violin and piano composed in 1984), Łańcuch 2 / Chain 2 - Dialogue for violin and orchestra (1985), Piano Concerto (1988); vocal/orchestral works: Three Poems by Henri Michaux for choir and orchestra (1963), Paroles Tissees for tenor and chamber orchestra, Les Espaces du Sommeil for baritone and orchestra (1975), Chantefleurs et Chantefables for soprano and orchestra (1990); and chamber pieces: String Quartet (1964), Preludes and Fugues for 13 string instruments (1972), Łańcuch 1 / Chain 1 for chamber orchestra (1983); music for solo instruments: Variations on Paganini for 2 pianos (1941), Sacherian Variation for cello solo (1975), Epitaph for oboe and piano (1979), Grave - Metamorphoses for cello and piano (1984), Partita for violin and piano (1984), Subito for violin and piano (1992).

 The career of Krzysztof Penderecki's music began in the late fifties and early sixties.
-The composer's inventiveness in treating sound focused first on unorthodox articulation of sound by string instruments, e.g. playing beyond the bridge, tapping the sounding board with the bow rod, i.e. treating string instruments as percussion instruments.
-At the same time Krzysztof Penderecki developed a technically rich method of using so-called clusters, or sound planes, formed by neighbouring sounds.
-In this way Penderecki created his own very original and identifiable sound idiom based on the percussion sound of non-percussion instruments and on the expressiveness of rising and internally mobile sound planes wandering in acoustic space.
+The composer's inventiveness in treating sound focused first on the unorthodox articulation of sound by string instruments, e.g. playing beyond the bridge or tapping the sounding board with the bow rod.
+In other words, treating string instruments as percussion instruments.
+At the same time, Krzysztof Penderecki developed a technically rich method of using so-called clusters, or sound planes, formed by neighbouring sounds.
+In this way, Penderecki created his own very original and identifiable sound idiom based on the percussion sound of non-percussion instruments, and on the expressiveness of rising and internally mobile sound planes wandering in acoustic space.

 A turning point in the composer's career and musical aesthetics was marked by St Luke's Passion composed for the WDR radio station in Cologne (1966).
-This work started a series of Penderecki's great oratorio and cantata religious works and monumental symphonies which referred more and more clearly to the aesthetics of late Romanticism.
-In the nineties Penderecki's music quite clearly expressed post-modernist aesthetics.
+This work started a series of Penderecki's great oratorio and cantata religious works and monumental symphonies that referred more and more clearly to the aesthetics of late Romanticism.
+In the nineties, Penderecki's music quite clearly expressed postmodernist aesthetics.

 Krzysztof Penderecki's most important works include: Tren - Ofiarom Hiroszimy / Threnody - To the Victims of Hiroszima (1960), String Quartet No. 1 (1960), Anaclasis for strings and percussion (1960), oratorio Dies Irae to the memory of people murdered in Auschwitz (1967), Kosmogonia (1970); religious works: St Luke's Passion (1965), Jutrznia / Morning Prayer (1970), Magnificat (1974), Te Deum (1980), Polish Requiem (1984); operas: Diably z Loudun / The Devils of Loudun (1969), Raj utracony / Paradise Lost (1978), Czarna maska / The Black Mask (1986), Ubu Król / King Ubu (1991); works for orchestra, e.g.: II Christmas Symphony (1980), Passacaglia (1988), Adagio (1989); concertos, e.g. for cello, violin; chamber music, e.g. Trio for Strings (1991).